-are analyzed and their performance is compared to those of our new approaches.
-The analysis of the performance characteristics of object recognition methods is very important.
-First, it makes an algorithm comparable to other algorithms, thus helping users in selecting the appropriate method for the task they have to solve.
-Second, it helps to identify breakdown points of the algorithm, i.e., areas where the algorithm cannot be used because some of the assumptions it makes are violated.
-Therefore, in this paper an attempt is made to characterize the performance of five selected different object recognition approaches: The first two methods to be analyzed are the Normalized Cross Correlation [3] and the Sum of Absolute Differences, because they are rather wide spread methods in industry and therefore well known in the application area of object recognition.
-The Hausdorff Distance [9] is the third candidate, which is also the core of many recognition implementations, because of its higher robustness against occlusions and clutter in contrast to the sum of absolute differences and even to the normalized cross correlation.
-Additionally, two novel approaches, which are referred to as Shape-Based Matching [11] and Modified Hough Transform [13, 14, 15] below, are included in our analysis.
-The development of the latter two approaches was motivated by the increasing industrial demands like real-time computation and high recognition accuracy.
-Therefore, the study is mainly concerned with the robustness, the subpixel accuracy, and the required computation time of the five candidate algorithms under different external circumstances.
+In this paper our two new approaches are analyzed and their performance is compared to those of PatMax[®] and three of the above mentioned approaches.
+Additionally, our new method for refining the object's pose, i.e., improving the accuracy of the transformation parameters, based on a least-squares adjustment is included in our evaluation.
+The analysis of the performance characteristics of object recognition methods is an important issue.
+First, it helps to identify breakdown points of the algorithm, i.e., areas where the algorithm cannot be used because some of the assumptions it makes are violated.
+Second, it makes an algorithm comparable to other algorithms, thus helping users in selecting the appropriate method for the task they have to solve.
+Therefore, in this paper an attempt is made to characterize the performance of six selected different object recognition approaches: The first two methods to be analyzed are the Normalized Cross Correlation [Brown, 1992] and the Sum of Absolute Differences, because they are rather widely spread methods in industry and therefore well known in the application area of object recognition.
+The Hausdorff Distance [Rucklidge, 1997] is the third candidate, which is also the core of many recognition implementations, because of its higher robustness against occlusions and clutter in contrast to the sum of absolute differences and even to the normalized cross correlation.
+Additionally, PatMax[®] and two novel approaches, which are referred to as Shape-Based Matching [Steger, 2001] and Modified Hough Transform [Ulrich, 2001, Ulrich et al., 2001a, Ulrich et al., 2001b] below, are included in our analysis.
+The least-squares adjustment of the object's pose assumes approximate values for the transformation parameters and therefore, is no self-contained object recognition method.
+Thus, it can be used to improve the accuracy of the returned parameters from any recognition technique that uses the edge position and edge orientation as features by a subsequent execution of the least-squares adjustment.
+In our current study we use the shape-based matching as basis for the least-squares adjustment.
+The development of our new approaches was motivated by the increasing industrial demands like real-time computation and high recognition accuracy.
+Therefore, the study is mainly concerned with the robustness, the subpixel accuracy, and the required computation time of the seven candidate algorithms under different external circumstances.

 The paper is organized as follows.
-In section 2 the mentioned recognition methods to be analyzed are introduced.
-Since the normalized cross correlation, the sum of absolute differences and the Hausdorff distance are standard computer vision techniques, the main focus is set to our two novel approaches.
+In section 2 the recognition methods to be analyzed are introduced.
+Since the normalized cross correlation, the sum of absolute differences and the Hausdorff distance are standard computer vision techniques and the implementation details of $PatMax^{(R)}$ are not known, the main focus is set to our three novel approaches.
 The performance evaluation is presented in section 3, which includes the description of the evaluation criteria and the employed experimental set-up as well as the analysis of the obtained results.
 The conclusions in section 4 complete this study.

-2. Evaluated Object Recognition Methods
+2 Evaluated Object Recognition Methods